Aivean/scala-to-java/readme.md

 * Checkout the project
 * In project directory invoke `mvn clean package`.
  In target directory `scala-to-java.jar` will be created
-* Run application with `java -jar target/scala-to-java.jar`
+* Run application with `java -jar target/scala-to-java.jar --slim`.
+Optional `--slim` flag removes some boilerplate from the output
 * Type any scala code, for example `println("hello, world")` and finish with `END` character (`Ctrl-D`)